nicolasdilley/gomela-ase21/README.md

 The function ```Preload``` from the paper in Fig. 1 can be found in [examples/preload_simplifed.go](https://github.com/nicolasdilley/Gomela/blob/rewrite/examples/preload/preload_simplifed.go).
 This function contains a deadlock when ```0 < runtime.NumCPU()``` and ```0 < n <|trees|−1```

-To verify that the function indeed contains a deadlock, we need to first generate a model:
+To verify that the function indeed contains a deadlock, we need Gomela to generate a model :

 ```./gomela fs examples/preload```